Anne Bradley, LCSW

 “The willingness to show up changes us.
 It makes us a little braver each time.”
 Brené Brown

-Welcome!
-I’m glad you’ve found your way here.
-It takes courage to slow down and examine our lives.
-The step you’re taking toward counseling is a brave one.
+Welcome, I’m glad you’ve found your way here.
+It takes courage to examine our lives, and the step you’re taking toward counseling is a brave one.

-I consider it an honor to hear your story and work with you toward change.
-Whether you’re feeling depressed, battling anxiety, or dealing with past wounds, I strive to listen empathically and provide a judgment-free space to explore the things keeping you from living the life you desire.
+My goal is to be present, listen to your story and work with you toward the change you desire.
 Are there things you suspect are holding you back or keeping you stuck in the same patterns in your family, job, or relationships?
-Do you find yourself feeling confused or unsure of the next step to take?
-Are there worries you can’t get out of your head no matter how hard you try?
+Do you find yourself feeling anxious, confused, or unsure of the next step to take?
+Have you experienced a loss and would like to process the waves of grief with someone who understands?
 When working together, my hope is that you’ll find a safe place to land and exhale.

 If you’d like to talk about working together, please leave me a message at 512/201-4501, ext.
 213. I look forward to connecting with you.